KUFX: History

 On January 11, 2011, Entercom Communications agreed to purchase KUFX, and on January 18, Entercom announced an agreement for the call sign and intellectual property of the company's KDFC-FM in San Francisco and their classical music programming (but not the frequency) to be acquired by the University of Southern California's Classical Public Radio Network.
 That move allowed them to simulcast KUFX's programming on the 102.1 MHz frequency, as KUFX's main signal on 98.5 only provides grade B coverage of San Francisco.
 This simulcast switched to 102.1-HD2 on August 1, 2014, when KUZX flipped to rhythmic AC as KRBQ.

 On February 2, 2017, CBS Radio announced that it would merge with Entercom.
 To comply with FCC ownership limits, it was announced that KUFX, along with sister stations KBLX and KOIT, CBS-owned KMVQ, and a cluster in Sacramento, would be divested.
 Under a local marketing agreement, Bonneville assumed operations of the stations following the completion of the merger on November 17.
 On August 3, 2018, Bonneville announced that it would acquire all of the divested Entercom stations it had been operating for $141 million; the sale was completed on September 21, 2018.

 In 2020, KUFX, along with the other Bonneville stations, moved their studios from the SoMa district in San Francisco into a newly-built studio along Junipero Serra Boulevard in Daly City.

+In fall 2025, Bonneville announced plans to sell KUFX and its sister stations in San Francisco to Connoisseur Media for $10 million.
+This required the FCC to waive local ownership rules, as Connoisseur would control nine FM stations in the Bay Area (the rule is no more than five).
+The sale closed on May 15, 2026 and the FCC approved the waiver earlier that year.
+On July 8, 2026 Connoisseur chose to reduce the number of licenses held by selling sister station KBAY to K-Love, Inc..
+Following this, Connoisseur further announced on July 16 the country music programming of KBAY would be moved to 98.5 (by coincidence, 94.5 FM had been the original home of the KUFX format and callsign from 1991 to 1997), with the official relaunch set to occur on July 22 at noon.
+Though the "K-Fox" format would continue through the station's online app, webstream, and would move to KUFX's HD2 subchannel (as well as a joint simulcast on KMVQ-HD3, both of which would replace the "Magic Bay Area" bilingual AC format on those subchannels), it would effectively end the "Fox" format over the air in the Bay Area after 35 years (including the run on the previous frequencies mentioned), and end rock music programming altogether on 98.5 FM after 55 years.